-Step 3 Addressing the objectives and controls nper 2023 For all development, each section must be read and the relevant controls applied: Section C1.3 Building types: There are 14 building types, each with specific objectives and controls.
-Note, more than one building type may apply to your development.
-Section C1.4 General controls for all development.
-This section applies to all development including existing buildings and infill development.
-Section C1.5 Specific policy for building and site elements: Specific controls for receased by which and a solution of the soluti building and site elements on residential and non-residential buildings.
-Section C1.6 Public domain: Applies to land owned and/or managed by Council or
+Step 3 Addressing the objectives and controls

+For all development, each section must be read and the relevant controls applied:

+- ▶ Section C1.3 Building types: There are 14 building types, each with specific objectives and controls.
+Note, more than one building type may apply to your development. - Section C1.4 General controls for all development.
+This section applies to all development including existing buildings and infill development. - Section C1.5 Specific policy for building and site elements: Specific controls for building and site elements on residential and non-residential buildings. - ► Section C1.6 Public domain: Applies to land owned and/or managed by Council or other public authorities.